Applelo/blottie/README.md

 ```

 **It is recommended to use the renderer option to use the correct version of Lottie to reduce the size of Lottie.**
 If you don't use the renderer prop, it will use the default LottiePlayer which can be a little heavier in size.
-The lighter option provided by Lottie is the `svg` one.
+The lighter option provided by Lottie is the `light` version which is loaded when you set the `svg` renderer.

 > Check the [demo](https://github.com/Applelo/blottie/blob/main/demo/src/App.vue) folder for examples of usage.